Project status: Open

-There are currently no rules requiring ACT residential landowners to have tree canopy cover on their block.
+Before Variation 369, there were no rules requiring ACT residential landowners to have tree canopy cover on their block.

-The changes will also add new requirements that development provides a minimum level of tree planting, with associated requirements for canopy trees on compact, mid-sized and large residential blocks.
+The changes also add new requirements that development provides a minimum level of tree planting, with associated requirements for canopy trees on compact, mid-sized and large residential blocks.